itsdawei/dpvis/README.md

        conda activate dpvis
        pip install -e .
        ```
+       (Note the "." at the end of the last line)
     - Alternatively, install [Poetry](https://python-poetry.org/docs/) and run:
        ```bash
        poetry install
        ```
     - Although highly recommended, a virtual environment is not necessary as
       long as you have installed a Python package manager such as
       [pip](https://pypi.org/project/pip/).
 In this case, you can install the